michurin/milisp/README.md

 The goal of this project is to obtain a tool to express data transformation, share them and apply them in Python and Goland environments.
-For example, if you want to train your ML model in Python pipeline and have to apply it in Golang, you need to perform the same transformation in both environments.
+For example, if you want to train your ML model in Python pipeline and have to apply it in Golang application, you need to perform the same transformation of input in both environments to prepare features in a unified way.

 Moreover, it would be nice to attache these transformations to the model as a part of the data pipeline.
 Simple text lisp-like notation provides a powerful and convenient solution.

 You may write lisp expressions by hand, generate them from Python pipelines or from GUI-generated decision-tree-like structures.
+You are free to generate documentation based on lisp-like expressions.

 As far as we need only text notation, we are free to use lisp-like expression anywhere else: configuration files, settings and so on.
-We are free to join together expressions obtained from different sources and apply then consequently.
-Lisp expressions can be easily read and analyzed, written manually or generated from data structures or from source code, using introspection or even static analysis.
+We are free to join together expressions obtained from different sources and apply them consequently.
+Lisp expressions can be easily read and analyzed, written manually or generated from data structures or from source code, using introspection or even static code analysis.

 ## Lisp and MiLisp introduction